tatiana-perry/sdk-draft/checkoutsdk.md

 [add gif here]

 The inital state is a blank email address and password.
 The component should expect values from those props and they are waiting on change.
-The state change happens onSubmit when the button is clicked and when there is data in the email/password.
+The state change happens `onSubmit` when the button is clicked and when there is data in the email/password.
 Clicking signin with nothing there doesn't generate any feedback.

 The `&&` in the `this.props.customer.isGuest` is saying if the customer is a guest & this other data/state exists.

 Now we are going to update the `assets/js/theme/checkout/checkout.jsx` to render the customer section that was created.
 We need to update the
 `const` to handle errors and add in the customer.

-**(Need to explain this more)**

 Files Changed: